LLNL/RAJA/docs/sphinx/user_guide/tutorial/indexset_segments.rst

 We noted earlier that ``RAJA::TypedIndexSet`` objects can be used to partition iteration spaces into disjoint parts.
-Among other things, this can be useful to expose parallelism in algorithms that would otherwise require significant transformation to do so.
+Among other things, this can be useful to expose parallelism in algorithms that would otherwise require significant code transformation to do so.
 Please see :ref:`vertexsum-label` for discussion of an example that illustrates this.

 Here is an example that uses two ``RAJA::TypedRangeSegment`` objects in an index set to represent an iteration space broken into two disjoint